SreekanthGudisi/GitHubUserAndFollowers/README.md

 **Cache system for all the images :**

    I have stroed all images Cache into dictionary from API call.
-Once API is calling all images will save into cache into dictionary.
+Once API is calling all images will save into images of cache dictionary.
 Next time onwords showing images from Cache.
-So no need of loading all images from API.
+So again no need of loading all images from API.

 **Lazy loading :**